On Friday 16th April 2021, 18 intrepid individuals embarked on the 'Walk the Big One' Challenge.

 We would like to give a special mention to the family of an old school pal of mine, who reached out to me after she saw what we were doing on social media.
 She offered a substantial donation towards the cause from her late grandfather's charitable trust.
 A man of great standing, Denis Greenwood CBE was the CEO of Greenwoods Menswear Group and had a history of military service, having been a PTI in the RAF.
 Latterly, he became chairman for Leeds Rhinos Rugby League.
 The DW Charitable Trust was set up in 1977 and has supported hundreds of charities over the years, including lots of children's' charities.
 His granddaughter, Rebecca, said how great it is to be able to support causes such as this and commented on what great work Cash for Kids do for children both in the local region and across the UK.
 On behalf of the charity and on behalf of Service Care Solutions, we would like to say a huge thank you to Rebecca and her family.

-We are always looking for fresh talent to join us here at our HQ in Preston and for candidates across a number of sectors (including healthcare, construction, legal and social work) nationwide.
+We are always looking for fresh talent to join the Service Care Solution team here at our HQ in Preston and for candidates across a number of sectors (including healthcare, construction, legal and social work) nationwide.
 Please contact us if you are looking for a role or are looking to recruit.

 If you would like to donate to this fantastic cause, please click here.